testflows/TestFlows-WebSite/source/handbook/index.md

 The output is always printed on one line on progress updates and is useful when running tests locally.

-Any test fails are printed inline as soon as they occur.
+Any test failures are printed inline as soon as they occur.

 > **{% attention %}** This output format should not be used for CI/CD runs
 > as it outputs terminal control codes to update the same line.